7 ways to continue your research from home

 As a researcher, you may still have a large database of videos that have not yet been annotated or analyzed.
 Or perhaps you have some other or even new research questions drawn up which you want to answer with the data that were collected in the past.

 It is possible to continue your video annotation, data analysis and/or facial expression analysis work remotely.
-Both The Observer XT and FaceReader support the floating site license functionality, which ensures that no hardware key is needed to access the software.
+Both The Observer XT and FaceReader support software-based licensing, which ensures that no hardware key is needed to access the software.

 2. Online facial expression analysis